Charles Spencer (cricketer)

 Charles Richard Spencer (21 June 1903 – 29 September 1941) was a Welsh cricketer.
 Spencer was a right-handed batsman and wicketkeeper.
 He was born at Llandough, Penarth, Vale of Glamorgan.

 While at Magdalen College, Oxford, Spencer made his first-class debut playing for Oxford University in 1923 against the touring West Indians.
-During that same season he played for the university against HDG Leveson-Gower's XI.
-His final appearance for the university came in 1924 against Middlesex.
+During that same season, he played for the university against HDG Leveson-Gower's XI.
+His final appearance for the University came in 1924 against Middlesex.

 Spencer also represented Glamorgan in a single first-class match in 1925 against HDG Leveson-Gower's XI at St. Helen's.
-In his first-class career he scored 46 runs at a batting average of 11.50, with a high score of 17.
+In his first-class career, he scored 46 runs at a batting average of 11.50, with a high score of 17.
 Behind the stumps he took 1 catch and made 1 stumping.

 Following his brief cricketing career, he went on to teach at Stowe School, Buckinghamshire.
-Spencer died at Havant, Hampshire, on 29 September 1941 while serving with the Royal Marines.
+Spencer died at Havant, Hampshire, on 29 September 1941 while serving as Captain with the Royal Marines.
+He was found shot in the head on a footpath with his service revolver next to him.
+He was buried at Haslar Royal Naval Cemetery, Gosport.